ArmJo/Geeetech-A10-TMC2209-UART/README.md

 I don't use sensorless homing so I can not tell you how to use it.

-Now it is time to flash the firmware.
+4. Now it is time to flash the firmware.

+### Test your connection

 After uploading and turning on the printer you can send G-Code "M122" to test your configuration.
 I used the Terminal on my OctoPrint: